 The reason they think this is important is revealed in the paper’s conclusion:

-Thus we have a hypothetical conclusion based on a fallacious premise (degrees of addiction).
+Thus, we have a hypothetical conclusion based on the false premise of degrees of addiction.

 Let me try and put this in plain English.

 People who smoke, repeatedly every day suck into their lungs poisonous cigarette fumes, often continuing for years, decades, or even the rest of their lives.
 They do this because they are addicted to the nicotine in cigarette smoke and thereby find themselves unable to quit.
 It is well-known and indisputable that this abnormal behaviour is hazardous to health and may have fatal consequences.
 E-cigarettes, on the other hand, are claimed to be safer than smoking but at present this is unproven.
-Since many smokers find quitting very difficult, there is a movement, particularly in the UK, to encourage smokers to change the way they obtain their nicotine from smoking to vaping (as e-cigarette use is commonly called).
-This is counsel of despair, implying ‘once a nicotine addict, always a nicotine addict.’
+Since many smokers find quitting very difficult, there is a movement, particularly in the UK, to encourage smokers to change the way they obtain their nicotine from smoking to vaping.
+This is a counsel of despair, implying ‘once a nicotine addict, always a nicotine addict.’

 Nonetheless, if smokers could be prevailed upon to switch completely from smoking to vaping then they would, it is hoped, by dint of inhaling a nicotine aerosol hundreds of times every day (as many typically do) instead of cigarette smoke, this would be a boon for individual and public health.